huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `availability_zones` - (Optional, List) The availability zones in which to create the instances in the autoscaling group.

+* `multi_az_scaling_policy` - (Optional, String) The priority policy used to select target AZs when adjusting the number of instances in an AS group.
+The value can be `EQUILIBRIUM_DISTRIBUTE` and `PICK_FIRST`.

+  + **EQUILIBRIUM_DISTRIBUTE** (default): When adjusting the number of instances, ensure that instances in each AZ in the availability_zones list is evenly distributed.
+If instances cannot be added in the target AZ, select another AZ based on the PICK_FIRST policy.
+  + **PICK_FIRST**: When adjusting the number of instances, target AZs are determined in the order in the availability_zones list.

+* `vpc_id` - (Required, String, ForceNew) The VPC ID.
+Changing this creates a new group.

 * `networks` - (Required, List) An array of one or more network IDs.
 The system supports up to five networks.
 The networks object structure is documented below.

-* `security_groups` - (Required, List) An array of one or more security group IDs to associate with the group.
+* `security_groups` - (Optional, List) An array of one or more security group IDs to associate with the group.
 The security_groups object structure is documented below.

-* `vpc_id` - (Required, String, ForceNew) The VPC ID.
-Changing this creates a new group.
+  -> If the security group is specified both in the AS configuration and AS group, scaled ECS instances will be added to the security group specified in the AS configuration.
+If the security group is not specified in either of them, scaled ECS instances will be added to the default security group.
+For your convenience, you are advised to specify the security group in the AS configuration.

 * `health_periodic_audit_method` - (Optional, String) The health check method for instances in the AS group.
 The health check methods include `ELB_AUDIT` and `NOVA_AUDIT`.
 If load balancing is configured, the default value of this